On this page

-Peer advising in on hiatus for the summer.
-Our peer advisor will be available again in the fall.
+Meet our peer advisor, Katelyn Champoux, a junior, International Studies major also pursuing the Certificate in Global Health.
 She can’t tell you what you what you should do to complete the certificate (that advice would need to come from one of the program’s staff advisors, above), but she can tell you a lot about what you could do.
-She can give you options that you can think about and discuss later with a staff advisor, as well as giving you her own undergraduate perspective on completing the certificate, preparing for careers, etc. Drop-in hours may begin again in the fall or you can email her e-mail her to set up an appointment at: email@example.com
+She can give you options that you can think about and discuss later with a staff advisor, as well as giving you her own undergraduate perspective on completing the certificate, preparing for careers, etc. You can email her e-mail her to set up an appointment at: firstname.lastname@example.org